-5.4.4 NET-LOGON
+NET-LOGON

-To log on remotely a terminal connected to the database from across a network.

-NET-LOGON route-file-entry, user-id{,user-password} {accountname{,account-password}} route-file-name is an entry in the /etc/ROUTE-FILE which specifies the route to the terminal. user-id a valid UNIX/Reality X user-id under which the terminal is to be logged on.
+Purpose To log on rem network otely a terminal connected to the database from across a Syntax NET-LOGO name{,accourt N route-file-entry, user-id{,user-password} {account- ut-password}} Syntax Elements route-file -nam te is an entry in the /etc/ROUTE-FILE which specifies the route to the terminal. user-id a valid UNIX/Reality X user-id under which the terminal is to be logged on.
 The UNIX and Reality X user-ids must be the same.
-The Reality X password verification is ignored. user-password is the password for the UNIX user-id, if required. account-name is the name of a valid account on the database.
+The Reality X password verification is ignored user-password 1 is the password for the UNIX user-id, if required. account-name is the name of a valid account on the database.
 This can be omitted if a default account has been defined.
-If a name is entered, it overrides the default. account-password is the password for the specified account, if required.

-The port is logged on to the UNIX user-id specified in the command, then to the same Reality X database as the user invoking NETLOGON.
-The UNIX user-id is used as the Reality X user-id and the account logged on to is either the one specified in the NET-LOGON command line or, if not specified, the default account associated with the user-id.

-The command prompts for the necessary parameters, if you do not specify them with the command.

-If the remote terminal is logged on successfully, the following message is displayed where nn is the port number assigned.
+If a name is entered, it overrides the default. account-passv vord is the password for the specified account, if required.
+Comments The port is log then to the sar LOGON.
+The account logge command line the user-id. gged on to the UNIX user-id specified in the command, ne Reality X database as the user invoking NET- e UNIX user-id is used as the Reality X user-id and the d on to is either the one specified in the NET-LOGON e or, if not specified, the default account associated with The command specify them v l prompts for the necessary parameters, if you do not with the command.
+If the remote t is displayed terminal is logged on successfully, the following message LOGON SUCCE SSFUL - PORT nn where nn is th e port number assigned.
+Once logged of which has bee on, the terminal operates in the same way as a terminal on logged on manually.
+To log off the number.
+The terminal you use the LOGOFF command and port network circuit will then be disconnected.